neophob/PixelController/README.md

 ### Advanced PixelController configuration

 There are a lot of options in the `config.properties` file.
-I describe some examples, PixelController updates all Visuals depending on the Sound input.
+I describe some examples; PixelController updates all Visuals depending on the Sound input.
 If a beat is detected, the Visuals are updated faster.
-You can disable this behaviour by setting this option:
+You can disable this behavior by setting this option:

     #=========================
     #enable pixelcontroller sound analyzer (disable it if you don't have a sound card)
     #=========================
     sound.analyze.enabled=true

-There is a Generator called "**Screen Caputure**" which is disabled by default.
+There is a Generator called "**Screen Capture**" which is disabled by default.
 If you want to enable this generator, edit the following settings:

     #x/y offset for screen capturing generator
     #if you define screen.capture.window.size.x as 0, the screen capture generator will be disabled